Guidelines for committee actions

 To be removed from Final Probation:

-• Students must pass 15 credit hours with a C average (2.00) or better in the following semester.
-Students who are still deficient in credits are required to submit a proposal on how they intend to make up credits for graduation.
-Proposals must be submitted to the Registrar no later than mid-semester of the following semester.
+- Students must pass 14 credit hours with a C average (2.00) or better in the following semester.
+Students who are still deficient in credits are required to submit a Credit Plan form to the Registrar showing how they intend to make up credits for graduation.

 IV.
 SUSPENSION

-This category usually applies to students who are on Final Probation and do not complete 15 credit hours with a C average (2.00) or better.
-A student who does not fulfill the terms of Probation may also be suspended.
+This category usually applies to students who are on Final Probation and do not complete 14 credit hours with a C average (2.00) or better.
+The Committee may also suspend a student who did not fulfill the terms of Probation or Academic Caution in instances of serious unsatisfactory academic progress (e.g., passing few credits in a semester).
+In cases of extenuating circumstances, however, the Committee may elect to keep the student on Final Probation for another semester instead of suspending them.

-• Enrollment is terminated for two semesters (summer counts as one semester), or for a length of time determined by the Academic Advisory Committee.
+- Enrollment is terminated for the subsequent semester or for a length of time determined by the Academic Advisory Committee.

-• Students who are suspended from the College twice cannot be readmitted.
+- Students who are suspended from the College twice will be dismissed and cannot be readmitted.

 Appeal